 Is it really any surprise that roof “tops” our list of things to check for this spring?
 A few missing or loose shingles might not seem like that big of a deal, but the damage is likely to get worse the longer you wait to fix it.
-Besides looking unsightly, shingles that are buckled, curled, or cracked allow wind and water underneath them and lead to leaks, mold, and poor air circulation in your attic and other parts of the house.
+In addition to looking unsightly, shingles that are buckled, curled, or cracked allow wind and water to get underneath them.
+This can lead to leaks, mold, and poor air circulation in your attic and other parts of the house.
 So, it’s a good idea to inspect your roof for winter damage every spring.

 We’re not just “blowing smoke” when we say that it’s important to inspect your chimney for exterior damage as well.
 The flashing around your chimney should be firmly attached and secure.
 Take some time to check for any loose bricks or stones.
 Mortar that is chipping or flaking is a sure sign that your chimney needs to be resealed.

 Continuing with our “top down” approach to home maintenance this spring, it’s important to assess you attic for mold and moisture.
-Finding either of these is a tell-tale sign of inadequate insulation.
+Finding either of these is a tell-tale sign of inadequate insulation or improper venting.
 Since attics aren’t always utilized as livable space, it can be easy to forget about or dismiss these issues.
-But insufficient insulation allows heat to escape and increases the cost of your utility bills, and increases your risk of ice dams forming.
+But insufficient insulation allows heat to escape, increases the cost of your utility bills, and increases your risk of ice dams forming.
 This may not seem like an urgent fix in light of the warmer weather, but real Wisconsinites know that winter is 9 months out of the year.
 Take a look around your attic in the spring, and you’ll have plenty of time to schedule maintenance and repairs long before the next freeze.